Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

-The spectrum and correlations for the KCeS$_2$ parameters, on the other hand, indicate a collinear stripy antiferromagnetic GS, as shown in panels $c)$ and $d)$ of Fig.~\ref{fig:ybzno_ed}.
-The low energy spectra reveals an approximate GS degeneracy between the $\Gamma$.A, and $M.\text{A}$ irreps, consistent with the stripy N\'eel state~\cite{wietek2017studyingcontinuoussymmetrybreaking}.
-Accordingly, we observe a pronounced peak in $\mathcal{S}^{yy}(\bm{k})$ and $\mathcal{S}^{zz}(\bm{k})$ at momentum $M_2$\footnote{We observe the peak only at one of the nonequivalent $M$ wave vectors, since the $C_{3}$ rotational symmetry of the Hamiltonian is slightly broken by numerical rounding in the coupling constants obtained from the ab-initio calculations.}.
-As noticed previously~\cite{PhysRevB.94.035107}, the symmetries of Eq.~\ref{eq:HNN} allow for two distinct stripe orders, differing by how they transform under the combined lattice-spin rotation around the triangular lattice axis directions.
-The first, we here call stripe-$\parallel$ (stripe-parallel), aligns the spins along the direction of the stripe.
-It is invariant under the $C_2$ axis rotations as the spins align with the axis of rotation.
-The stripe-$\perp$ (stripe-perpendicular) state aligns the spins perpendicular to the stripe direction, and thus transforms non-trivially under the $C_2$ axis rotation.
-A representative configuration of each stripe type is shown in Fig.~\ref{fig:phase_diagram_n32}d).
-In general, this state is not invariant under the $C_2$ axis rotation.
-Thus, the (in)variance under this symmetry constitutes the distinguishing feature between the two states.
-We prefer to refer to these states as stripe-$\parallel$ and stripe-$\perp$ as we think this more precisely captures the essence of these phases than their previously used names stripe-$x$ and stripe-$yz$, respectively.
+On the other hand, the spectrum and correlations for the KCeS$_2$ system indicate a collinear stripy antiferromagnetic GS, as shown in panels $c)$ and $d)$ of Fig.~\ref{fig:ybzno_ed}.
+The low energy spectra reveals an approximate GS degeneracy between the $\Gamma$.A, and $M.\text{A}$ irreps, consistent with the stripy AFM state~\cite{wietek2017studyingcontinuoussymmetrybreaking}.
+Accordingly, we observe a pronounced peak in $\mathcal{S}^{yy}(\bm{k})$ and $\mathcal{S}^{zz}(\bm{k})$ at momentum $M_2$\footnote{The peak appears at only one $M$ point because slight numerical rounding in the ab-initio couplings weakly breaks the Hamiltonian’s $C_3$ symmetry.}.
+As noted~\cite{PhysRevB.94.035107}, the symmetries of Eq.~\eqref{eq:HNN} allow for two distinct stripe orders, differing by how they transform under the combined lattice-spin rotation around the triangular lattice axis directions.
+The first aligns the spins along the direction of the stripe, we call it stripe-$\parallel$ (stripe-parallel) (this is also named stripe-$x$).
+It is invariant under the $C_2$ axis rotations, as the spins align with it.
+In the second, the spins align perpendicular to the stripe direction, and thus transforms non-trivially under the $C_2$ axis rotation.
+We name it stripe-$\perp$ (stripe-perpendicular) (also known as stripe-$yz$).
+Thus, the (in)variance under this symmetry constitutes the distinguishing feature between the two states .
+A representative configuration of each stripe type is shown in Fig.~\ref{fig:phase_diagram_n32} $d)$.

-As the ground state stripe stabilized is oriented along the $x$-direction of the lattice, the peak in the $\mathcal{S}^{yy}(\bm{k})$ and $\mathcal{S}^{zz}(\bm{k})$ at $M_2$ indicates the realization of the stripe-$\perp$ state, see the SM for further details.
-Remarkably, this is in full agreement with experiments on KCeS$_2$~\cite{Kulbakov2021}.
+The stabilized stripe is oriented along the $x$-direction of the lattice, so, the peak in the $\mathcal{S}^{yy}(\bm{k})$ at $M_2$ indicates the realization of the stripe-$\perp$ state, see the SM for further details.
+Remarkably, this is in complete agreement with experiments on KCeS$_2$~\cite{Kulbakov2021}.